 Intensive farming employs the intensive use of fertilizers, pesticides, insecticides, growth accelerators and regulators, and other mechanized techniques to boost production per acreage.
 These methods have also been used in raising livestock.
 Numerous animals are held and raised indoors in what is now commonly known as factory farms.

-Unlike extensive types of farming that invests less on inputs such as labor, capital and fertilizers on a large-scale area of land mostly for animals, intensive farming is an agricultural practice that proportionally maximizes production with increased inputs of labor and capital per utilized area of land.
+Unlike extensive types of farming that invest less on inputs such as labor, capital, and fertilizers on a large-scale area of land mostly for animals, intensive farming is an agricultural practice that proportionally maximizes production with increased inputs of labor and capital per utilized area of land.

 The term intensive farming may be used interchangeably with intensive or industrial agriculture.
 It is attributed to a bountiful crop yield within a small-sized land area.
 Such an intensified system of farming has for a long time been embraced not only in crop production but also in livestock rearing where animals e.g. cows and chickens, are stocked in large numbers per acre of land.